Distributionally Robust and Multi-Objective Nonnegative Matrix Factorization: Numerical Experiments

-Using our DR-NMF approach, we can overcome the issue of having to choose between the IS- and KL-divergences by generating solutions which possess small IS and KL errors simultaneously.
-Table~\ref{tab:audio} gives the error for the three different approaches on 10 diverse audio datasets: \begin{itemize} \item voice$\_$cell, syntBassDrum and syntCCcyGC were downloaded from \url{http://isse.sourceforge.net/demos.html}.
+Our DR-NMF approach overcomes the issue of having to choose between the IS- and KL-divergences by generating solutions which possess small IS and KL errors simultaneously.
+We use 10 diverse audio data sets: \begin{itemize} \item voice$\_$cell, syntBassDrum and syntCCcyGC were downloaded from \url{http://isse.sourceforge.net/demos.html}.

 \item prelude$\_$JSB is the the well-tempered Clavier performed by Glenn Gould 1/13 between the 19th et 49th seconds, downloaded from \url{https://www.youtube.com/watch?v=IrJjPYi_vhM}.

 \item ShanHur$\_$sunrise was downloaded from \url{http://bass-db.gforge.inria.fr/fasst/}.